Ancel-Jomon/Genemate/README.md

 ## Model Generation
 Genemate uses meshroom to generate models.
 The bin path to meshroom must be updated in the ```backend/meshroom_CLI.py``` file's meshmain() function.
 The option to generate 3D model is available in the frontend ui.
+(Meshroom requires hours to generate a model and requires a large amount of input images).

 ## Accurig
 Accurig is used to rig the model.
 The pixel position of each button is used to automate the process.
 Accurig can be ran individually to generate a rigged model.
 The output is generally available in FBX format.
 (Note Genemate requires the model format to be in glb).